-It is not always about what you offer, but more so about how you do it.
-Incentives are crucial and managing them is even more.
-There are few ways you must consider to revolutionize incentives management for your employees that will help you in the long-term.
+It is not always about what you offer but more so about how you do it.
+Incentives are crucial, and managing them is even more.
+There are a few ways you must consider to revolutionize incentives management for your employees that will help you in the long term.

 1. Select a motivating compensation model